Ingredients: 100% Organic black loose tea leaves

 Our Austin Breakfast honors the intensity and laid-backness of Austin.
-The Ceylon black tea is at once bold and smooth.
+The Assam, Indian Estate black tea is at once bold and smooth.
 It has a deep character and clean finish like a great Irish breakfast.

 Basic Steeping Tips

 - Use filtered or spring water, whenever possible

 - Remove leaves after recommended time (adjust to taste)

 - If you want stronger tea, use more leaves instead of steeping for a longer time.